Andreyhuey/Andreyhuey/README.md

 # Hi there, I'm Andrey 👋

-🔭 A Software Engineer Specialized in Typescript & Node.js
+🔭 A Full stack software engineer specialized in the M.E.R.N & NextJs stack

 🤔 Here's a link to my [portfolio](https://andreyhuey.github.io/portfolio/)